pyfdtic/thanos/docs/components/sidecar.md

 Prometheus servers connected to the Thanos cluster via the sidecar are subject to a few limitations and recommendations for safe operations:

 * The recommended Prometheus version is 2.2.1 or greater (including newest releases).
-This is due to Prometheus instability in previous versions as well as lack of `flags` endpoint.
+This is due to Prometheus instability(不稳定) in previous versions as well as lack of `flags` endpoint.
 * (!)
 The Prometheus `external_labels` section of the Prometheus configuration file has unique labels in the overall Thanos system.
 Those external labels will be used by sidecar and then Thanos in many places:

   * [Querier](./query.md) to filter out store APIs to touch during query requests.